fractalswift/bitmex-historical/README.md

 # bitmex-historical

-Python module for automatically downloading historical data from bitmex
+Simple Python script for automatically downloading historical data from bitmex

-Scroll down for current features and usage instructions

-Future versions to include:

-    Make a pip install version

-    Auto sleep for 5 mins so that can be left running without triggering Bitmex rate limit

-    Add optional authentication to increase rate limit from 150 calls/5min to 300 calls/5min

-    Create a script be suitable to run as a cronjob every day/ week to keep your historical data up to date automatically

-Current Version:

   Bitmex_history_downloader is a simple module for downloading any historical trades on the Bitmex API.
 It does not require authentication.
 It has been designed to be easy to use in Jupyter notebook, Spyder, etc.